Rules for a new world order

 The "plurality of situations, wishes, desires, traditions and objectives" is such that it cannot be fitted into one single global design.
 On the contrary, it is the true force that drives the history of humankind and that is neither predictable nor "plannable".

 By the same token, the deterioration in welfare and excess of legislation, regulations, licences, permits and prohibitions and so forth - created by an increasingly intrusive political power in the rationalist illusion of managing and governing change - has brought the modern state to the brink of failure and bankruptcy.
-This may cost us a great deal, especially in Europe.
+This may cost us a great deal, especially in Europe, the continent of Enlightened rationalism (France), as compared with the land of empirical and skeptical Enlightenment (Scotland).

 In other words, we need rules that prevent people from harming others but which do not stifle imagination, creativity or desire.
 We need to restore the proper relationship between freedom and responsibility, as there is no freedom without responsibility and the responsibility imposed by force runs counter to freedom.